linode/docs/docs/applications/containers/deploy-static-site-with-kubernetes/index.md

   name: hugo-site
       {{</ file >}}

-      - The manifest file declares the version of the API in use, the kind of resource that is being defined and metadata about the resource.
+      - The manifest file declares the version of the API in use, the kind of resource that is being defined, and metadata about the resource.
 All manifest files should provide this information.
       - The key-value pair `name: hugo-site` defines the namespace object's unique name.

 1. Create the namespace from the `ns-hugo-site.yaml` manifest.